Find out what the 'dementia tax' is and why people with dementia should not bear the sole responsibility for saving and paying for their care.

 Social care is the majority of care that people with dementia receive.
 It is a complex condition and the impact of symptoms can make it increasingly difficult to carry out the everyday tasks most of us take for granted, like washing, eating or using the toilet.
 Someone with dementia may require one to one support with nearly every aspect of life either at home with a homecare worker or in a care home.
 This is classed as social care, rather than care provided free on the NHS.

 For many other long-term health conditions, such as cancer and heart disease, medical treatments are available for free on the NHS.
-However, these treatments don’t yet exist for dementia, meaning that it is costly social care, as opposed to free treatments, that people with dementia are forced to pay for.
+However, these treatments don’t yet exist for dementia, meaning that it is costly social care, as opposed to free treatments on the NHS, that people with dementia are forced to pay for to get support.
 It should not be the case that because you develop one condition over another, you can be left bankrupted by care costs.
-This is not a fair system and Alzheimer’s Society has been calling for an end to this ‘dementia tax’ for the last nine years.
+This is not a fair system and Alzheimer’s Society has been calling for an end to this ‘dementia tax’ for the last eleven years.
 See our previous Dementia tax report.

 People with dementia should not bear the sole responsibility for saving and paying for their care.
 Successive Governments have disproportionately placed funding of dementia care squarely on the shoulders of people affected, but we know that even if people pre-emptively saved as they do for their pension, their dementia care bill would take over a lifetime to save for.
 The next Government must put an end to the ‘dementia tax’ through protecting people with dementia from the catastrophic costs of their care.
 A new long-term and sustainable system must be established which shares the cost with people with dementia.

 How much is ‘dementia tax’?